open-ephys/next-gen-system/Specification.md

 Ports can contain multiple streams, and each streams is accessed by oiReadStream or oiWriteStream.
 On the IP core, these streams correspond to FIFOs.

-2do: wrap this in a whishbone compatible interface.
+2do: wrap this in a wishbone compatible interface.

 Examples of host interface IP cores are: